PanossF/Boules-Game/README.md

 Then the game runs for each client in the server.

 To play the game:
-Pressing the arrow keys, the direction of the ball changes Press enter to hit the ball
+1. Pressing the arrow keys, the direction of the ball changes
+2. Press enter to hit the ball
-Once all balls are released, then press enter to get the results THe results are displayed in the cmd window.
+3. Once all balls are released, then press enter to get the results
+4. The results are displayed in the cmd window.
 Messages are sent also to the server.